harness/developer-hub/docs/continuous-delivery/verify/cv-concepts/cv_templates.md

 After creating the monitored service template, you can edit it to add a Health Source of your preference.
 While a monitored service entity contains a lot more than a set of health sources, the presence of health sources is sufficient for verification purposes.
 Hence, a monitored service template can be created only with required health sources.
 For more details, go to [Monitored service template documentation](/docs/service-reliability-management/monitored-service/monitored-service-template-quickstart).

-## Configuring the monitored service template in a Verify step
+## Configure the monitored service template in a Verify step

 You can configure the monitored service template in the Verify step configuration.
 You can select whether you want to use Default or Template for verification.